 According to the Corporate Finance Institute (CFI), an expense ratio is a fee for operating expenses charged to all mutual fund investors.
-On the surface of things, investing in a mutual fund seems simple enough.
+On the surface, investing in a mutual fund seems simple enough.
 You purchase shares in the fund, which entitles you to a share of fund profits in proportion to the number of shares you own.
-Pay attention to expense ratios; they are an important aspect of mutual funds and affect your rate of return.
+You should pay attention to expense ratios since they are an essential aspect of mutual funds and affect your rate of return.

-The gross expense ratio of a mutual fund represents the cost of running a fund as compared to the profit earned by the fund.
+The gross expense ratio of a mutual fund represents the cost of running a fund compared to the profit earned.
+It is different from a management fee.
 Gross expense ratio figures consider all of the expenses of a fund, including management fees and costs associated with accounting, marketing, distribution and legal fees.
 Trading fees, sales charges and brokerage fees are not included in the gross expense ratio.

 Net expense ratio affects shareholders directly, but gross expense ratio does not.
 However, FINRA doesn't require funds to publish this information for the public.

-Mutual funds sometimes partially cover the costs of their own operations.
-In such instances, funds either waive fees associated with operating costs or they reimburse investors for these costs.
+Mutual funds sometimes partially cover the costs of their operations.
+In such instances, funds either waive fees associated with operating expenses or reimburse investors for these costs.
 This practice is prominent in small mutual funds.
-Investors in small funds usually own a much larger percentage of a fund than do investors in large funds.
+Investors in small funds usually own a much larger percentage of a fund than investors in large funds.

 Because of this, each investor pays a higher percentage of operating costs and thus reaps a smaller profit from investment.
-Small funds' waivers and reimbursements are an incentive to investors.
+Small funds' waivers and reimbursements offer an incentive to investors.

-The difference between these two ratios comes down to how much of its own operating costs a fund absorbs and how much of those costs it charges investors.
-Where there's healthy competition in the market, expense ratios tend to fall as they have done dramatically over the past few years.
+The difference between these two ratios comes down to how much of its operating costs a fund absorbs and how much it passes on to investors.
+Where there's healthy competition in the stock market, mutual fund expense ratios tend to fall.